Something brought you to call our office.

 You are frightened, concerned and nervous as you enter the unknown world of the legal system.
-You need to speak with us and need to be able to get the most out of our meeting together.
+That is natural You need to speak with someone who has legal training and need to be able to get the most out of our meeting together.
+That is why you need a consultation.

 To ensure that you get the most accurate assessment of your situation, complete honesty is the first requirement.
-We need to know everything about your case, even if you think the other party can use it against you.
-We are on your side.
-Anything you tell us will be kept strictly confidential.
+We need to know the details about your case.
+Please be assured what you say is confidential, even if you don’t hire us, anything you tell us will be kept strictly confidential.
 Knowing the whole picture of your case helps us decide what would be your best path to resolution.

 Below we have listed some additional things that assist us during the consultation: